Courses Taught (selection)

 - European Politics and the European Union, SFS Georgetown University.
 Syllabus available here.

-- Economy of Inequality and Redistribution, SFS Georgetown University.
+- Political Economy of Inequality and Redistribution, SFS Georgetown University.
 Syllabus available here.
 Students’ anonymous comments here.

 - Immigration and the Re-shaping of European Politics, SFS Georgetown University.
 Syllabus available here.
 Students’ anonymous comments here.